Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

 http://www.seed-server.com/action/friends/add?friend=59&__elgg_ts=1731600303&__elgg_token=eFNYGSxhJNN5Bit9ga_7_w&__elgg_ts=1731600303&__elgg_token=eFNYGSxhJNN5Bit9ga_7_w

-In the first line, anong other things, its writen "friend=59", so now we know that Samy's ID is 59.
+In the first line, among other things, its writen "friend=59", so now we know that Samy's ID is 59.
-Another thing we had to do was use the first line that we had obtain in the "HTTP Header Live" Tool to undestand the order of elements int the UML and then form the acctual UML.
+Another thing we had to do was use the first line that we had obtain in the "HTTP Header Live" Tool to undestand the order of elements in the UML and then form the actual UML.

 ```js
 <script type="text/javascript">